TechnoLukas/TunepalGodot2/README.md

 # TunepalGodot2
-Rework of TunepalGodot though with more modern design.
+Rework of Tunepal though with more modern design.